 It’s important that interviews are tailored to each candidate, and that they’re as concise as possible; otherwise you could end up losing talented recruits.

-What are your top 5 tips for interviewees?
+What are your top 5 job interview tips?

 1. Know what you’re looking for – ensure you know the role inside out, and know what skills and qualities you’re looking for.